Hidden Stroke: You Might Feel Fine. But Brain MRI Will Show Otherwise

 - Reduce the Intake of Salt: The American Stroke Association recommends reducing sodium level intake to lower blood pressure and prevent strokes.

 - Monitor Weight: Most doctors prescribe a Mediterranean diet for patients who are at risk of a stroke.
-Maintaining weight and keeping an eye on BMI helps reduce blood pressure levels and the risk of diabetes.
+Maintaining weight and BMI helps reduce blood pressure levels and the risk of diabetes.

 - Maintain Cholesterol Levels: By maintaining a proper dietary plan, you can cut down on the intake of high LDL cholesterol food items and consume more fruits, vegetables, and lean meat.

-- Stop Smoking and Drinking: The risk of having a stroke doubles in smokers as compared to non-smokers, while consuming more than two glasses of alcohol per day doubles the risk of having a stroke.
-It is best to stop smoking and reduce alcohol consumption to the least for patients at risk of having a stroke.
+- Stop Smoking and Drinking: The risk of having a stroke doubles in smokers as compared to non-smokers.
+Consuming more than two glasses of alcohol per day doubles the risk of having a stroke.
+It is best to stop smoking and reduce alcohol consumption for all patients at risk of having a stroke.

-- Monitor Medication: Keep track of the medications prescribed to you and the time for consumption.
+- Monitor Medication: Keep track of the medications prescribed to you and when they should be administered.
 Seek help or guidance when managing medicines so that the right treatment process continues.

 - Monitor Related Conditions:

-- Diabetes: Diabetes and Strokes have the same causes, and so, managing a proper diet, exercising, and monitoring medications is an unbroken line of defense against the disease.
+- Diabetes: Diabetes and Strokes have the same causes.
+Managing a proper diet, exercising, and monitoring medications is a proven line of defense against the disease.

-- Atrial Fibrillation: If you suffer from atrial fibrillation or irregular heartbeat, then you need to be closely monitored by your doctor - as it is one of the leading causes for a stroke.
+- Atrial Fibrillation: If you suffer from atrial fibrillation or irregular heartbeat, you need to be closely monitored by your doctor, as this is one of the leading causes of stroke.

-A silent stroke might not have any telltale signs or symptoms, but it causes permanent damage to the brain.
+A silent stroke might not have any visible signs or symptoms, but it can cause permanent damage to the brain.

-Like a regular stroke, these hidden killers cut off the supply to a small area in the brain and damage the brain cells, thereby having a progressive effect on not only your brain’s health but also your physical and mental aptitude.
+Like a regular stroke, these hidden killers cut off the supply to a small area in the brain and damage its cells, thereby resulting in a degenerative effect on your brain’s health as well as your physical and mental aptitude.

-If you are concerned about silent strokes and if you are at risk or not, talk to your doctor and make the recommended changes to prevent them.
+If you are concerned about silent strokes – regardless of whether or not you are at significant risk – talk to your doctor and make the recommended changes for prevention.